Ashok Shah: The Passing of a Distinguished Collector

 This Indian from 1917-1919 is one of the oldest ones extant in India

-They include a '61 Ford Thunderbird (from the Tripura princely family), a '38 Buick that belonged to one of the two Cossimbazar princely families, and the Chevrolet Belair, which was a favourite of Bollywood actress Nimmi (Nawab Banoo).
+They include a '61 Ford Thunderbird (from the Tripura princely family), a '38 Buick that belonged to one of the two Cossimbazar princely families, and a Chevrolet Belair, which was a favourite of Bollywood actress Nimmi (Nawab Banoo).

 Ashok Shah_Vintage Car Collection_Historic Vehicles_12